Medical Image Segmentation Using Deep Learning: A Survey: Discussion and outlook

 There are many publicly available datasets for medical image segmentation, Table I provides a brief description and list of each dataset.
+As shown in Fig. 17, we also provide some images of benchmark datasets.
 In fact, there are more public datasets than in the list of Table I used for medical image segmentation.